 The aim of the FEA’s Mentorship program is to motivate, help and move the mentees along on their personally chosen path and graduate from FEA.
 The idea is to better understand what professional paths are available to them, which of those might be appropriate to them, and what they need to do to get there.
 Concretely, by the last session of the mentorship program, every student in the class should be able to speak to what they want to do, why they want to do it, how they intend to go about it, and how they plan to overcome specific adversities they foresee.

-Before your session, you will receive information about the students with whom you will interact over the next several months.
+Before you're your session, you will receive information about the students with whom you will interact over the next several months.
 Their names, ages, educationcal background will be provided to you.

 1. Mentors are trusted advisers.